 I’m a lot of things, and simply stating my professional activities before anything else seems odd.
 So, before entering that arena, let me introduce a broader picture of me.
 First, I’m married to the love of my life.
 Second, I’m enthusiastic about the great outdoors and spend every minute I can hiking, trail running, climbing, mountaineering, and simply enjoying nature with my wonderful partner and our dogs.
-I’m trying my hand at gardening, and hope to learn how to grow more of the food that I eat.
-Finally, I’m curious about a multitude of topics, including: different cultures and languages, physics, computers (both hardware and software), philosophy, art, music, and ancient societies.
-But, now in the years of graduate studies and the all encompassing task that is, I normally spend my time researching….
-Luckily my research often coincides with my other curiosities; or at least provides opportunities to indulge in them a little.
+I’m trying my hand at gardening, and hope to learn how to grow more of the food that I eat (Kendra provides the meat with her expert hunting skills).
+Finally, I’m curious about a multitude of topics, including: culture and language, physics, computers (both hardware and software), philosophy, art, music, and board games.
+But, now in the years of graduate studies, I normally spend my time researching….
+Luckily my research often coincides with at least a few of my other interests; or at least provides an excuse to indulge in them a little.

 Now the professional picture: I’m a Post-doctoral Fellow at the Institute of Behavioral Science and Institute of Behavioral Genetics at the University of Colorado Boulder.
 My research interests are social stratification, population health, inequality, education, advanced quantitative methodologies, and the integration of social science and omics research (mostly genomics at present, but I hope to expand to using other omics data in future projects).

 Prior to coming to CU Boulder I received my Ph.D from the Sociology department at the University of North Carolina at Chapel Hill where I was also a pre-doctoral trainee at the Carolina Population Center.
 Additionally, I worked as a statistical consultant at Brigham Young University where I earned both Undergraduate (economics) and Master’s (Sociology) degrees.